marmelab/react-admin/docs/CreateEdit.md

 ## Altering the Form Values before Submitting

 Sometimes, you may want your custom action to alter the form values before actually sending them to the `dataProvider`.
-For those cases, you should know that every buttons inside a form [Toolbar](/CreateEdit.md#toolbar) receive two props:
+For those cases, you should know that every button inside a form [Toolbar](/CreateEdit.md#toolbar) receive two props:

 - `handleSubmit` which calls the default form save method
 - `handleSubmitWithRedirect` which calls the default form save method but allows to specify a custom redirection